erkekin/CaseSorter/README.md

 ## Usage

-Just select a bunch of text in Xcode and right click > Services > `Sort cases` 🎊
+Just select a bunch of text in Xcode and right click > Services > `Sortcases`  🎊

 or with CLI arguments (support mutliple swift files)
 ```